Shockingly, 1 in every 4 UK families has less than £95 in savings!

-The really scary part is that when you have so little, all it takes is a broken boiler or car repair to knock you over the edge and kick off a spiral of debt which can be hard to come back from unless you know how to save money.
+The scary part is when you have so little, all it takes is a broken boiler or car repair to knock you over the edge and kick off a spiral of debt.

-That’s why I created this list of 31 easy ways to save money anyone can do.
+That’s why I created this simple simple list of 31 easy ways to save money anyone can do.

 31 Simple Ways to Save Money That We Should All Be Doing